Ahmiii281/Swift-Converter/README.md

 # Swift Converter

-Swift Converter is a web application designed to simplify file conversion processes, including **image-to-text extraction** and **PDF-to-Word conversion**.
+Swift Converter is a web application designed to simplify file conversion processes, including **image-to-text extraction** , **PDF-to-Word conversion** and **PPTX-to-PDF conversion**.
 With a user-friendly interface, it supports fast and efficient file handling, making it ideal for users seeking reliable conversion tools.

 ## Features